When the baby does not yet latch on

 This problem would seem completely contrary to assuring survival of the baby and a baby not latching on must have been a very uncommon problem before modern medicine.
 In southern Africa where I worked for 18 months as a pediatrician, I don’t remember a single baby who did not latch on.
 But then, my memory is not as good as it used to be.

-Many babies do not latch on because of the way women now give birth:
+Many babies do not latch on because of the way women now give birth in the 21st century.

 4. If the baby is separated from the mother after birth instead of being allowed to be skin to skin with the mother for at least 2 hours postpartum, he is much less likely to latch on, especially if he receives artificial nipples.
-A baby should be allowed to crawl to the breast from the mother’s abdomen, but this is rarely done in most hospitals in the world because it takes time, about 50 minutes on average.
+A baby should be allowed to crawl to the breast from the mother’s abdomen, but this is rarely done in most hospitals in the world because it takes time, about 50 minutes and more, but sometimes less.
 But in the long run, this time is well spent.
+Here’s an anecdote: A friend of mine’s husband fainted during the birth of her first baby.
+The staff, gave her the baby to hold while they attended to the father who had hit his head and was out cold.
+My friend, looking anxiously at her husband, did not notice at first that the baby, all by herself, had latched on and was suckling.

-5. A baby who is swaddled or wrapped up after birth.
+5. A baby who is swaddled or wrapped up after birth is less likely to latch on.
 The layers of clothing may prevent the baby from being able to latch or from finding an easy way to latch on to the breast.
-They may also make the baby sleepy instead of alert and search for the breast.
+Layers of clothing may also make the baby sleepy instead of alert and search for the breast.
+In a sense, a baby swaddled or wrapped up is separated from his mother.

 6. Studies have shown that the baby finds the breast by smell.
 Washing the nipples and areolas may make it more difficult for the baby to find the breast and latch on.

-7. Babies who have experienced problems such as lack of oxygen during birth and shortly afterwards and had to be resuscitated may have difficulty latching on to the breast.
+7. Babies who have experienced problems such as lack of oxygen during birth and shortly afterwards and had to be resuscitated, may have difficulty latching on to the breast.
+This could be due to damage to the nervous system (temporary or long lasting) or to the manipulations involved during resuscitation.

-8. Forcing the baby into the breast is not going to work.
+8. Forcing the baby into the breast and trying to force the baby to stay there, is not going to work.
 The baby will either go limp or fight the breast, pushing away from the breast.
 Some babies may go limp one time and cry and push away from the breast another.
 Too often the “helper” will keep trying to force the baby into the breast, which only makes things worse.

 Other reasons a baby may not latch on: